ahnaftahmid39/ecom-backend/README.md

 /api/oauth/facebook
 ```

-After successful login, it will redirect to your frontend page with a token as query string. `<frontend page>/loginsocial?token=<token>`
+After successful login, it will redirect to your frontend page with a token as query string.
 example:

 ```
+format: <frontend page>.com/loginsocial?token=<token>

 http://localhost:3000/loginsocial?token=eyEfajkFDAjDFAFEFDSAF
 ```